mohnish/money/README.md

 ## Development

+Before you continue, make sure you have the correct version of Ruby installed on your machine.
+For Ruby installation information, please refer to the `docs/installing_ruby.md` file.

 from the application root, run the following commands
 - `bin/setup` - sets up the app
 - `bin/rspec` - run tests